LaneAward Handoff Reference

 Current Report Drafts

 The Reports tab now hosts two read-only report drafts behind one Report selector.
 Contributor Task Activity summarizes contributor and team-lead workload without disturbing the shared SQLite data.
-Order Profitability now combines invoice-backed orders and labor-backed orders inside the selected period, then joins invoice-linked order data so the console can show invoice number, taxes collected, shipping collected, tracked labor cost, current total cost, retail price, and margin percentage in one place.
+Order Profitability combines invoice-backed orders and labor-backed orders inside the selected period, then joins invoice-linked order data so the console can show invoice number, taxes collected, ship charge (collected), shipping paid, tracked labor cost, current total cost, retail price, and margin percentage in one place.
+The Tax column is hidden for the Owner role.

 The order profitability draft currently uses these order-level fields from the shared SQLite data: invoice_number, invoice_date, and billed_total as the current retail price field.
 That retail value is imported from the ProfitMaker invoice amount when available, with a fallback to the order line-total summary when the invoice amount comes through as zero.
-The same report also uses taxes_collected, shipping_collected, and a reserved admin_cost column that is not populated yet.
+Orders can show a Retail Price and Margin % even when no formal AR invoice has been posted — this is expected behavior.
+The billed_total field is sourced from the ProfitMaker order record (ORDER.DBF), which carries the order value from the time the order is created, before an invoice is formally posted in the accounting system.
+Margin is calculated as (Retail Price − Labor Cost) ÷ Retail Price using that order-level value.
+If the billed amount is revised before final invoicing, the margin will update on the next reference import.
+The same report also uses taxes_collected, shipping_collected (labeled "Ship Charge"), and a reserved admin_cost column that is not populated yet.
+Shipping Paid is now a live computed column sourced from APKGDTL.SHPCHG per order and stored as shipping_paid in sales_order at import time.
+Rows and the metric panel turn red when shipping paid exceeds shipping collected.
+See the Shipping Cost research findings below for the fulfillment-lag caveat.
 Total cost currently reflects tracked hourly labor plus admin cost when it exists.
-Salary-style compensation remains visible as stored account data, but salary labor totals are not yet derived until a formal conversion rule is approved.
+Salary workers contribute to labor cost using their annual salary ÷ 2,080 as an effective hourly rate (Task #9 — complete).
 Changing Period or either Date Range calendar now refreshes the report data automatically, while the Refresh button remains as a manual retry control.

 Time On Tasks Audience Boundary